dairycultist/CompiledLang/README.md

 ## Meta statements

 The following are meta statements, which inform your server on how it should run.
-For tidiness, these should be placed at the very top of your file.
+For tidiness, these should (but need not) be placed at the very top of your file.

 ```
 hostname "localhost";